-Our audit of Portsmouth City Council for the year ended 31 March 2021 is in progress at the time of writing this report.
-We will provide an update on the status of the audit at the 24 September meeting.
+Our audit of Portsmouth City Council for the year ended 31 March 2021 is substantially complete.
+We will provide a further update on the status of the audit at the 21 January meeting.
 Subject to satisfactory completion of the following outstanding items we expect to issue an unqualified opinion on the Council's financial statements in the form which appears at Section 3.
 However until work is complete, further amendments may arise: